 A top 50 Fortune 500 healthcare company faced a tremendous amount of disruption in their industry.
-Always looking to innovate to get ahead of the competition, they implemented AgilityHealth® across 384 teams, saw a 5.5 percent overall increase in Agile maturity, and realized more than a $24M return on investment (ROI).
+Always looking to innovate to get ahead of the competition, they implemented AgilityHealth® across 354 teams, saw a 31% overall Team Agility increase (34% maturity, 6% performance).

 Quantitative and qualitative data was reported by individual team members.
 Then, growth items identified and completed by leaders and teams.
 As a result this company is on a trajectory for market success.

 The company’s overall team maturity increased by 33% and performance by 6%.

 This healthcare leader prides itself on continuous innovation striving to both improve access to care and simplify delivery.
 They were reacting to unexpected competition entering the market as well as a complex regulatory influence.
 Their impact is substantial in the space considering they serve more than 40 million people while the corporate goal is to always justify value to new and current customers.

 They recognized the need to measure maturity, performance and overall health of teams, keep the results in one place, and integrate with other systems.
 After one year, they were ready obtain a baseline for ~400 teams.
 This was no easy feat with a significant amount of change ensuing across the enterprise.

 Champions in the Center of Excellence purchased AgilityHealth and slowly introduced it to several lines of business.
 It was not mandatory, but once teams started to realize the power of assessing themselves, its popularity spread.
 AgilityHealth created structure and standards around measurement which made it easy to adopt.

 “The assessments give the teams a voice.
 Often, it looks like teams are complaining or whining, whereas now it’s constructive and effective feedback.
 The anonymity is perfect,” director-level portfolio lead.

 Within two years several lines of business were using the following radars and seeing results:

 - Agile Coach